perillo/go-compatible/README.md

 `./...`.
 Additionally the `...` wildcard can be used as suffix on relative and absolute file paths to recurse into them.

-The `-since` option causes the tool to only use releases more recent then the specified version.
+The `-since` option causes the tool to only use releases more recent than the specified version.

 When the `-test` option is set, the tool invokes `go test` instead of `go vet`.